Wednesday 19th August

 Jon was tasked with cleaning up the trench where Urn1 had been so that the section previously recorded could be brought up to date now that the Urn had been removed.
 He was urged to be particularly careful where the vessel had been to check if there was evidence of the pit dug for it.
 After careful cleaning, only a shadow of where the pot had been could be detected.

-Chris continued his work on the sondage (1d.S4) next to F22 (our possible cist or stone box feature Ben Dyson has recommended we call it).
+Chris continued his work on the sondage (1d.S1) next to F22 (our possible cist or stone box feature Ben Dyson has recommended we call it – maybe best to just call it strange arrangement of stones at the centre of our stone circle feature).
 Chris was detecting a possible pit cut for the feature so he extended the trench further to the southeast, showing that it continued in that direction.

 Susan meanwhile continued with her work on our clay-lined feature (F4).
 She had reached the point where a decision had to be made about the internal partition.
 The cremated bone spread a long way under it reaching almost to the side wall on the northwest side.
 Even if all the bone could be removed without touching the partition, the partition would be so weak it is likely it would survive for very long.
 It was decided therefore to remove it, or at least part of it to see it if as much of it as possible could be retained.